sharad-develop/truffle-express-starter/README.md

 # Truffle Express Starter Box

-The intent of this truffle box is to be used as a starting point for creating rest api interfaces to ethereum contract using node express middleware.
+The intent of this truffle box is to be used as a starting point for creating rest api interfaces to ethereum contract using node express middleware.<br />
-This dapp may or may not have a direct UI element.
+This dapp may or may not have a direct UI element.<br />
-It provides a basic working example of the MetaCoin contract with express.
+It provides a basic working example of the MetaCoin contract with express.<br />
-The box uses express routes for clear separation of different routes.
+The box uses express routes for clear separation of different routes.<br />
 It comes pre-packaged with truffle hd wallet provider.
 So you have the option of using a local node or connecting directly to network with something like infura.
-I have tested this app on rinkeby using truffle hd wallet provider and ganache for local testing.
+I have tested this app on rinkeby using truffle hd wallet provider and ganache for local testing.<br />
 Also, this is preconfigured with swagger, so you can view your api documentation at swagger url and also test.

 **Pre-Requisites**